 Why it's important:

-Ambience: Well-chosen ambient sound can set a mood or enhance the thematic experience (e.g., nature sounds on a travel site, calming tones on a meditation app's website).
+Ambience: Well-chosen ambient sound can set a mood (e.g., nature sounds on a travel site).

 User Autonomy: Autoplaying sound is a major UX faux pas.
-Users might be in a quiet environment, already listening to other audio, or simply not want sound.
-Forcing it is disrespectful.
+Users might be in a quiet environment or already listening to audio.

-Accessibility: Users with hearing impairments might not benefit, while those with sensitivities might be overwhelmed.
-Users with screen readers definitely don't want competing audio.
+Accessibility: Users with sensitivities might be overwhelmed; screen-reader users don't want competing audio.

 Elaboration & Examples: